 The Board annually reviews and makes a determination as to the independence of its directors under the NASDAQ listing rules.
-In 2023, the Board also considered all direct and indirect transactions described under "Transactions with Related Parties" in determining whether a director is independent.
+In 2024, the Board also considered all direct and indirect transactions described under "Transactions with Related Parties" in determining whether a director is independent.
 Finally, the Board considered whether a director has any other material relationships with S&T and concluded that none of S&T's directors, other than Mr. Antolik and Mr. McComish, has any such relationship that impairs the director's independence.
 There were no other related party transactions other than those described under "Transactions with Related Parties" in this Proxy Statement.
 The Nominating Committee has the delegated responsibility to evaluate each director's qualifications for independence for the Board and for the committees of the S&T Board.
-In accordance with the NASDAQ listing rules and interpretations, following review of the objective measures, the Nominating Committee and Board also evaluate on a subjective basis each director's personal, familial and/ or business relationship, regardless of dollar amount.
+In accordance with the NASDAQ listing rules and interpretations, following review of the objective measures, the Nominating Committee and Board also evaluate on a subjective basis each director's personal, familial and/or business relationship, regardless of dollar amount.

-At a meeting held on January 24, 2024, the Board affirmatively determined the following nine directors and director nominees are independent under the NASDAQ listing rules: Mr. Adkins, Mr. Barsz, Ms. Cassotis, Mr. Donnelly, Mr. Grube, Mr. Hieb, Mr. Palermo, Mr. Ramachandran, and Ms. Toretti.
-Mr. Weingarten, who intends to retire from the S&T Board effective upon the expiration of his term immediately following S&T's annual shareholder meeting, was also determined to be independent by the Board under the NASDAQ listing rules.
+At a meeting held on January 29, 2025, the Board affirmatively determined the following nine directors and director nominees are independent under the NASDAQ listing rules: Mr. Adkins, Mr. Barsz, Ms. Cassotis, Mr. Donnelly, Mr. Grube, Mr. Gurt, Mr. Hieb, Mr. Ramachandran, and Ms. Toretti.
+The Board also found Mr. Palermo, who has not been nominated due to S&T's mandatory retirement policy, to be independent.
+Steven J. Weingarten, who served as a director until May 14, 2024 when he did not stand for re-election, also qualified as independent during the period he served on the S&T Board.
 As discussed below, all members of the Compensation and Benefits Committee (the "Compensation Committee") and the Nominating Committee are independent under the NASDAQ rules.
 In addition, the Board determined that each of the members of the Audit Committee is independent under applicable SEC and NASDAQ rules.
 The Board affirmatively determined that Mr. Antolik and Mr. McComish are the only non-independent directors as each is an executive officer of S&T. In making these determinations, the Board relied on the evaluation and recommendations made by the Nominating Committee.